hde-oliv/basecamp/README.md

 ### Hard Skills

 	C: The fundamental language through 42's Cursus and of course of the Basecamp as well, from the most basics as dealing with operators, variables, pointers, memory allocation, to replicate existing standard functions.

 	Shell: The first two lists are about Shell, to make you feel more familiar with the POSIX shell, going from basic commands to some more obscure.

 	Git: All projects stay at a remote Git repository, so it's essential to learn it from the very first challenge.

 ### Soft Skills

 	Self-teaching & Knowing how to ask/search: Things that are part of learning how to learn and part of the pedagogy of 42.
 Knowing how to go after content and learn together with your peers.
 And within that, also to know how to ask/research, and this is already reflected in the very meaning of the name 42.

 	Empathy: To understand that everyone has their difficulties and to understand that this does not invalidate anyone and that everyone is capable of progressing.
 This was something that was exercised a lot during the whole Basecamp.

-		Dealing with time & responsibility: As there is a lot to do and time is short, learning how to organizeyour time is something very important, since there are events and corrections with a fixed schedule and it is necessary to have the responsibility to commit to such a schedule and stick to it.
+	Dealing with time & responsibility: As there is a lot to do and time is short, learning how to organize your time is something very important, since there are events and corrections with a fixed schedule and it is necessary to have the responsibility to commit to such a schedule and stick to it.
 ----------

 ## Curriculum